dskrenta/dskrenta.github.io/README.md

 ## Development

 ```
+$ npm install
-$ npx http-server
+$ npm start
 ```

-Site will be live at `http://localhost:8080`
+Site will be live at `http://localhost:3000`